Chris Capuano: Milwaukee Brewers

 Capuano was invited to the Milwaukee Brewers' spring training for the 2010 season, but early on he complained of arm soreness and was placed in extended spring training.
 He would start the regular season with the Single A, Brevard County Manatees of the Florida State League.
-Capuano would only need 3 appearances with the Manatees before being promoted to the Triple A Nashville Sounds.
+Capuano would only need 3 appearances with the Manatees before being promoted to the Triple-A Nashville Sounds.
 In those 3 appearances, Capuano registered a 2–0 record with a 1.23 ERA and 17 strikeouts in 142/3 innings pitched.
 On May 28, 2010, Capuano made his final start for the Sounds, and was pulled after four innings.
 After the game, it was announced the Brewers had purchased his minor league contract and he was recalled to the majors.

-Capuano started the Brewers' June 3, 2010 game against the Florida Marlins in Miami, giving up three runs on seven hits in 32/3 innings while striking out four and walking one.
+Capuano started the Brewers' June 3, 2010, game against the Florida Marlins in Miami, giving up three runs on seven hits in 32/3 innings while striking out four and walking one.
 He was charged with the loss in the 3–2 Marlins win.
-On July 3, 2010, he appeared in a Brewers victory against the St. Louis Cardinals in St. Louis.
+On July 3, he appeared in a Brewers victory against the St. Louis Cardinals in St. Louis.
 This snapped the streak of 26 straight losses he had appeared in between 2007 and 2010.
+He held the Pittsburgh Pirates to one run on three hits over five innings on July 19 to get his first win since 2007.

 New York Mets

-Capuano signed with the New York Mets before the 2011 season.
-On August 26, pitching against the Atlanta Braves, he threw his first complete game shutout since 2005, setting a career high in strikeouts in a game with 13.
-He made 31 starts for the Mets in 2011, his most since 2006, and also appeared in relief twice.
-He was 11–12 with a 4.55 ERA during the season.
+Capuano signed with the New York Mets prior to the 2011 season.
+On August 26, 2011, while pitching against the Atlanta Braves, he threw his first complete game shutout since 2005, setting a career-high with 13 strikeouts in the game.
+During the 2011 season, Capuano made 31 starts for the Mets—his most since 2006—and also appeared twice in relief.
+He finished the season with an 11–12 record and a 4.55 ERA.

 Los Angeles Dodgers

 On December 2, 2011, Capuano signed a two-year deal with the Los Angeles Dodgers.
 He started the 2012 season strong, with a 9–4 record and 2.91 in his first 18 starts but went only 3–8 with a 4.76 in his last 15 starts.
 Overall, he was 12–12 with a 3.72 in 33 starts.

 Capuano began the 2013 season in the bullpen due to the Dodgers having too many starting pitchers.
-He got a chance to start on April 16 due to an injury to Zack Greinke but suffered his own injury, a strained left calf, in the game and only lasted three innings.
+He got the start on April 16 due to an injury to Zack Greinke but suffered a strained left calf and only lasted three innings.
 He wound up making 20 starts for the team in 2013, despite missing time with various injuries.
-He also appeared in 4 games out of the bullpen.
+He also appeared in four games out of the bullpen.
 His final record was 4–7 with a 4.26 ERA.
+He pitched out of the bullpen in the playoffs.